BambooHR/bhr-api-php/README.md

 - Follow the existing code style and conventions
 - Add/update tests for any new or changed functionality
-- Update documentation as needed
+- Update documentation as needed (if updating this readme, update the mustache template and run `make generate`)
 - Keep pull requests focused on a single topic
 - Run code quality tools before submitting your code: